 NOTE: If the furnace burner has any residuals of metal protectant or lubricants used during manufacture of the furnace, it may smoke slightly when the furnace is used for the first time and may set off your smoke alarm.
-We recommend that you provide adequate ventilation when using the furnace for the first time to avoid a nuisance smoke alarm.
+We recommend that you provide adacuate ventilation when using the adequate ventilation when using the furnace for the first time to avoid a nuisance smoke alarm.
 We do not recommend removing the smoke alarm battery.